weegreenblobbie/pycontrol/ROADMAP.md

 Make it work
 ^^^^^^^^^^^^

-- Print a Use make V=1 to turn on verbose builds message in my Makefiles

 - Add the trigger command to unit tests.

 - Camera Event sequence ETA should include number of days.